ashulman18/stimuli/readme.md

 				 "prop2":0},
 		"svgID", scale)

-This will draw a bug at half the default size (250px x 250px) with a red crest, green body, blue wing, no tail, with a short and skinny body and fat head.
+This will draw a bird at half the default size (250px x 250px) with a red crest, green body, blue wing, no tail, with a short and skinny body and fat head.

 You can specify all of these properties, or only some of them.
+The properties not specified will be generated randomly.
 You can even pass in an empty object `{}` if want *all* of the properties to be randomly sampled:

 	var scale = 0.5;
 	Ecosystem.draw("bird", {}, "svgID", scale)